 Best iPad for Playing Apple Arcade iMore 2020

-Apple Arcade offers unlimited access to over 100 unique games across all your Apple products, including Mac, iPhone, Apple TV, and of course, iPad.
-When it comes to finding the perfect Apple tablet to play all those games, we recommend the iPad Air (2019).
-It offers terrific internals at a price that's right.
+Apple Arcade offers unlimited access to unique games across all your Apple products, including Mac, iPhone, Apple TV, and of course, iPad.
+When it comes to finding the perfect Apple tablet to play those games, we recommend the iPad Air.
+The 10.5-inch tablet offers hefty internals at a price that's right.
 There are other options, however, which we've included below.

-Earlier this year, Apple surprised many by introducing the first new iPad Air in nearly five years.
-With this third-generation iPad Air, Apple also resurrected the 10.5-inch display size previously found on the smaller of the two discontinued 2017 iPad Pro models.
+Apple surprised many in 2019 by introducing the first new iPad Air in nearly five years.
+With the third-generation iPad Air, Apple also resurrected the 10.5-inch display size previously found on the smaller of the two discontinued 2017 iPad Pro models.

-The iPad Air (2019) is a slight step up from the iPad (2019), which was released a few months later.
+The iPad Air is a slight step up from the iPad, which was released a few months later.
 With this model, you get a larger display (10.5-inches versus 10.2-inches), an advanced chip, and more available storage.
-Unlike the iPad (2019), the iPad Air (2019) has a fully laminated display with anti-reflective coating, which makes it perfect for gaming.
+Unlike the latest iPad, the iPad Air has a fully laminated display with anti-reflective coating, which makes it perfect for gaming.

 - Better storage